 All patients underwent follow-up examination.
 A baseline duplex sonogram was obtained the day after TIPS creation, and subsequent shunt velocities were compared to this baseline result during follow-up.
 After TIPS, the patients were placed on a routine follow-up protocol that was identical for each group.

 Follow-up visits and imaging (multiphase CT) took place 1 mo following the procedure, and every 3 mo thereafter.
 Treatment was repeated if follow-up imaging demonstrated persistent enhancement of tumors.
 Patients were seen as outpatients 1 mo after the procedure and then every mo or as needed for HCC cases.
 Each consultation included a clinical examination, blood chemistry, enhanced-CT examination, and assessment of HE.
-Ultrasound was performed at 1 and 4 wk after TIPS and then at 3 and 6 mo, and at 6-mo intervals thereafter, or in case of recurrent bleeding or ascites.
+Ultrasound was performed at 1 wk and 4 wk after TIPS and then at 3 mo and 6 mo, and at 6-mo intervals thereafter, or in case of recurrent bleeding or ascites.

-Shunt dysfunction requiring revision during TIPS venography, or significant recurrent symptoms occurred.
+Shunt dysfunction requiring revision during TIPS venography or significant recurrent symptoms occurred.
 TIPS angiography was performed in patients with recurrent symptoms of suspected shunt dysfunction.
 TIPS revision was performed when a hemodynamically significant shunt stenosis (> 50%) was present with recurrent VB, recurrent or gradually worsening ascites, and the PSG was at least 15 mmHg unless grade III/IV encephalopathy (West Haven Criteria) was present.
 Patients lost to follow-up were censored at the time of the last known imaging of the shunt (duplex ultrasound or shunt venography).

 Statistical analysis

-Results are expressed as mean ± SD.
+Results are expressed as mean ± standard deviation.
 A logistic regression analysis was performed for the variables.
 The differences between the groups were compared using one-way analysis of variance followed by least significant difference t tests.
 Categorical variables were expressed as frequencies and compared using χ2 tests.
 Differences were considered significant at P < 0.05.
-The statistical analyses were performed with SPSS version 21.0 (SPSS, Chicago, IL, United States).
+The statistical analyses were performed with SPSS version 21.0 (SPSS, Armonk, NY, United States).

 RESULTS

-Group A comprised 217 patients；170 underwent TIPS for treatment of VB, 47 for RA, and 69 for both.
+Group A comprised 217 patients; 170 underwent TIPS for treatment of VB, 47 for RA, and 69 for both.
 Two hundred and twelve cases had successful TIPS placement (Figure 1).
 The primary technical success rate was 97.69% (212/217), and the five cases that did not undergo successful TIPS placement were excluded.
-After TIPS placement, the mean PSG decreased from 23.37 ± 6.51 to 9.43 ± 3.14 mmHg (P = 0.016).
+After TIPS placement, the mean PSG decreased from 23.37 ± 6.51 mmHg to 9.43 ± 3.14 mmHg (P = 0.016).
 There was no bleeding due to rupture or puncture of the tumor during TIPS.
 One week after the procedure, no acute stent stenosis or occlusion occurred.
 There were 114 cases of VB, 22 RA, and 35 with both in Group B.

 In Group A, 212 cases underwent TACE for a total of 483 times.
 Among the 212 cases, 133 underwent TACE first followed by TIPS after liver function recovered from TACE injury; 79 cases underwent TIPS first and then after 1 wk recovery, they underwent TACE.
 RFA was performed 364 times.
-The 136 cases in Group B underwent TACE 269 times, and RFA 175 times (Table 2).
+The 136 cases in Group B underwent TACE 269 times and RFA 175 times (Table 2).
 There were minor differences in the number of TACE (P = 0.043) and RFA (P = 0.037) performed between the two groups.

-The timing of TIPS placement was different in Group A. Among the 133 cases undergoing TIPS placement followed by TACE; 81 cases were treated after 2 wk when the liver function recovered to the preoperative level, 46 cases were treated 4 wk after the liver function recovered to the preoperative level and six cases were treated when hepatic failure occurred.
-In the latter cases, four recovered after the treatment and two died.
+The timing of TIPS placement was different in Group A. Among the 133 cases undergoing TIPS placement followed by TACE; 81 cases were treated after 2 wk when liver function recovered to the preoperative level, 46 cases were treated 4 wk after the liver function recovered to the preoperative level, and six cases were treated when hepatic failure occurred.
+In the latter cases, four recovered after the treatment, and two died.